 - 30. The August 2008 armed conflict in Georgia gave rise to extensive litigation before the ECtHR, much of which is yet pending. - 31.
-In February 2009, Georgia filed a complaint against the Russian Federation alleging indiscriminate and disproportionate attacks against civilians and their property by the Russian military and separatist forces under their control.19 - 32.
-Furthermore, between 2008 and 2011, over 3500 individual applications were lodged against the Government of either Georgia or Russia, or both States, by persons claiming breaches of their rights under the European Convention on Human Rights resulting from the hostilities and/or the subsequent lack of an effective remedy.20 - 33.
-The Prosecution consulted with the Registry of the ECtHR to identify material in the case files which may be of relevance.
-In September 2014, the ECtHR provided the Prosecution with a list of publicly available documents as well as to a selected number of individual applications.
+In February 2009, Georgia filed a complaint against the Russian Federation alleging indiscriminate and disproportionate attacks against civilians and their property by the Russian military and separatist forces under their control.21 - 32.
+Furthermore, between 2008 and 2011, over 3500 individual applications were lodged against the Government of either Georgia or Russia, or both States, by persons claiming breaches of their rights under the European Convention on

-19 The application was declared admissible in December 2011 and is currently pending before the Grand Chamber of the ECtHR.
+21 The application was declared admissible in December 2011 and is currently pending before the Grand Chamber of the ECtHR.
 The initial application had been submitted on 11 August 2008 and had resulted in the application of an interim measure, which is still in force, inviting both Governments to comply with their engagements under the Convention, particularly in respect of Articles 2 (right to life) and 3 (prohibition of torture).
 See, ECHR, Georgia v.
 Russia (n.
 II), Appl. no. 38263/08, "Admissibility Decision", 19 December 2011.